coq/coq/doc/sphinx/practical-tools/coqide.rst

 ``Unnamed_coqscript_<N>.crashcoqide`` in the directory that CoqIDE was started in.

 In the *View* menu, you can set several printing options that correspond to options that can appear in the script.
-For example, "Display notations" on the menu corresponds to the :flag:`Printing Notations` flag.
+For example, *Display notations* on the menu corresponds to the :flag:`Printing Notations` flag.
 You should use the menu instead of controlling these settings in your script.

 Running Coq scripts